cityofaustin/vision-zero/viewer/README.md

 `npm run dev`

-Create a production build - The build output will be in the build/ directory:

-`npm run build`

-Locally preview the production build:

-`npm run preview`

 ### ESLint

 We use ESLint with ESLint 9 flat config to catch code issues.
 Run the linter: